sunyunxian/language/C/C-Programming-A-Modern-Approach-2nd-Edition/03/projects/projects.md

 Item number: 97950
 Check digit: 3
 Note: The number of digits in each group may very: you can't assume that groups have the lengths shown in this example.
 Test your program with actual ISBN values (usually found on the back cover of a book and on the copyright page).

+## Project 3.04

+Write a program that prompts the user to enter a telephone number in the form (xxx) xxx-xxxx and then displays the number in the form xxx.xxx.xxxx:

+Enter phone number [(xxx) xxx-xxxx]: (404) 817-6900 You entered 404.817.6900

+## Project 3.05

+Write a program that asks the user to enter the numbers from 1 to 16 (in any order) and then displays the numbers in a 4 by 4 arrangement, followed by the sums of the rows, columns, and diagonals:

+Enter the numbers from 1 to 16 in any order:
+16 3 2 13 5 10 11 8 9 6 7 12 4 15 14 1

+16  3  2 13
+ 5 10 11  8
+ 9  6  7 12
+ 4 15 14  1

+Row sums: 34 34 34 34
+Column sums: 34 34 34 34
+Diagonal sums: 34 34
+If the row, column, and diagonal sums are all the same (as they are in this example), the numbers are said to form a magic square.
+The magic square shown here appears in a 1514 engraving by artist and mathematician Albrecht Dürer.
+(Note that the middle numbers in the last row give the date of engraving.)